Snow, avalanches, rain delay grain movement to U.S. ports

 But indications are that the congestion at ports is unlikely to ease soon, as about 60 ships are in port or waiting offshore, Cronin added.
 Monthly loading capacity is about 40 ships.

-"We are looking at a delay of about 15 to 20 days from the Pacific coast," a Singapore-based grains trader with an international trading company said.
+"We are looking at a delay of about 15 to 20 days from the Pacific coast," said a Singapore-based grains trader with an international trading company.

 South Korea diverted 40,000 to 50,000 tonnes of its corn imports to Taiwan in late December and in January because shipments from the United States were delayed, a Korean trader said.
 South Korea imported more than 3 million tonnes of U.S. corn in the 2015/16 marketing year.